 7. Report on brand mentions

 To build a successful brand monitoring process, take time to glean insights from them.
-Include your custom labels on your Agorapulse reports to help your team quantify mentions and gauge brand sentiment.
+Include your custom labels on your Agorapulse social media reports to help your team quantify mentions and gauge brand sentiment.
 Then use your analysis to improve your approach or enhance your campaigns going forward.

 If you’re an agency with clients who struggle to stay on top of all their mentions and online conversations, you can help clients manage brand reputation, gather customer insights, and stay on top of industry news.
 Your social listening efforts can also allow clients to monitor competitors and stand out from their peers, all while helping you make money as a social media agency.